ExpediaGroup/vsync/website/docs/faq/general.md

 3. 50 mb of memory
 4. 500 Mhz of cpu (may be less, like 300 Mhz)
 5. 300 Mb of disk space (may be less)

-## Deployment

-### Why we choose nomad?

-* Good integration between vault and nomad
-* Jobs will restart itself if something happens
-* Canary deployments
-* Isolated Fork/Exec Driver
-* Hashicorp quality

-## Failures

-### If I delete the sync info in consul

-Vsync will stop with a fatal error, if you restart vsync it should be fine again

-### If there is no origin sync info yet for destination

-Destination will wait for some time and then throw fatal error that it could not hook the consul watch on sync info

-### Does not halt / stop syncing

-It is designed not to stop sync because of copying one secret from origin to destination.

-It should stop with fatal error for major error like if it could not start the cycle, missing required vault token permission etc